LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 Sometimes we have multiple hook objects that we need to use in the compilation of a source file.
 The Logtalk library includes support for two basic expansion
-workflows: a *pipeline* of hook objects, where the expansion results from a hook object are feed to the next hook object in the pipeline, and a *set* of hook objects, where expansions are tried until one of them succeeds.
+workflows: a :ref:`pipeline <apis:hook_pipeline/1>` of hook objects, where the expansion results from a hook object are feed to the next hook object in the pipeline, and a :ref:`set <apis:hook_set/1>` of hook objects, where expansions are tried until one of them succeeds.
 These workflows are implemented as parametric objects allowing combining them to implement more sophisticated expansion workflows.

-In order to use clauses
-for the ``term_expansion/2`` and ``goal_expansion/2`` predicates defined in plain Prolog, simply specify the pseudo-object ``user`` as the hook object when compiling source files.
+In order to use clauses for the ``term_expansion/2`` and ``goal_expansion/2`` predicates defined in plain Prolog, simply specify the pseudo-object ``user`` as the hook object when compiling source files.
 When using backend Prolog compilers that support a module system, it can also be specified a module containing clauses for the expanding predicates as long as the module name doesn't coincide with an object name.
 But note that Prolog module libraries may provide definitions of the expansion predicates that are